OneGet/MicrosoftDockerProvider/README.md

 	Update the logging while uninstall

 ### Dependencies
-1. Nuget binaries
+* 1. Nuget binaries
-2. Update: KB3176936 or later needs to be installed on your machine
+* 2. Update: KB3176936 or later needs to be installed on your machine

+### Not supported scenarios
+* 1. We use BITs for downloading purposes.
+Currently the following scenarios are not supported by BITs:
+	* 1.1.
+Behind a proxy
+	* 1.2.
+Powershell Direct
+	* 1.3.
+SSH remoting
+	* Note: Please use WinRM based Powershell Remoting.